-rest your soul in reflective journaling,
+Rest your soul through reflective journaling,

-and spend time worshiping the Creator who
+and worshiping the Creator who

 longs for intimacy with each of us!

 This Week's Journeys

 37 Answer me, Lord!
 Answer me so that this people will know that you, the Lord, are God and that you have turned their hearts back.’
 Then the Lord’s fire fell…”

 Yahweh, I have been reminded this week of my propensity to turn from You to other things and people, even myself, to sustain me just as generations of people before me have done.
 (Deuteronomy 4:23-27) Thank You for Your continued warnings (Exodus 34:12-17) and Your continued grace (1 Kings 18:37-39) as I navigate my brokenness in this world.

 I know Your judgment is just and You rebuke those You love (Proverbs 13:24), so I shall accept my afflictions with gratitude (Psalm 119: 75-76).
 In my afflictions, give me life according to Your Word and teach me Your statutes.
 (Psalm 119:107-108) Lord, Your faithfulness, despite my brokenness, always astounds me.
 (1 Corinthians 1:9)

 Yahweh, I ask for Your help in learning to discern Your voice from others.
 I ask for Your discipline (Hebrews 12:5-6) as I study Your Word and practice patience in waiting for Your answers to my prayers.
 (Psalm 62:1-2) I ask You for a heart that desires You and seeks Your counsel above all others, a heart like David’s who sought Your ways.
 (Acts 13:22)